 Master Integrated Marketing Communications

 Dive into the IMC way of thinking—focusing on understanding consumers and balancing qualitative and quantitative data to build strong brands.
-In the IMC Professional program, you will study with a faculty of innovators and successful marketing executives, in a hybrid format that fits with your full-time commitments.
-To learn more about our immersive curriculum and application process, contact one of our Admissions Advisors today.
+In the IMC Professional program, you will study with a faculty of innovators and successful marketing executives, in a live online format that fits with your full-time commitments.
+To learn more about our immersive curriculum and application process, contact one of our admissions advisors today.